jspm/generator/README.md

 Log events recorded include `trace`, `resolve` and `install`.

 Note that the log messages are for debugging and not currently part of the semver contract of the project.

-### Providers

-Providers resolve package names and semver ranges to exact CDN package URL paths using provider hooks.

-These hooks include version resolution and converting package versions into URLs and back again.

-See `src/providers/[name].ts` for how to define a custom provider.

-Supported providers include "jspm", "jspm.system", "skypack", "jsdelivr", "unpkg".

-New providers can be merged in via PRs.

 ## Contributing